hornos/flock/README.md

     flock init

 Keys and certificates are in the `keys` directory.
+By default all your operations are done by the `sysop` user on the remote machines.

 ### Flock Commands